mayerrobert/jmurmel/lambda/README.md

 * `=, <, <=, >, >=, +, -, *, /, mod, round, ceiling, floor`

-For more primitives (including primitives to run Java code) and more details on the language supported see `murmel-langref.lisp`.
+For more primitives (including graphics primitives and primitives to run Java code) and more details on the language supported see `murmel-langref.lisp`.

 Tail calls including tail recursive calls are optimized.